 If a student is facing suspension or dismissal or their health and safety are at risk, the University may choose to notify an emergency contact and/or parents/guardians.
 While students are considered legal adults, the University prefers to partner with families and guardians in guiding students to success in and out of the classroom.
 Students have control over who is identified as an emergency contact and who has auxiliary access to their personal information through Campus Solutions.
 Please see the Auxiliary Access: Student Records & Release of Information Policy (FERPA).

-Violations of policies are reported through many methods, but any member of the campus community may officially report a violation of the Honor Code by contacting the Dean of Students Office, Campus Safety & Security, Housing & Residence Life, University Officials, or the Office of Title IX Compliance, as applicable.
+Violations of policies are reported through many methods, but any member of the campus or local community may officially report a violation of the Honor Code by contacting the Dean of Students Office, Campus Safety & Security, Housing & Residence Life, University Officials, or the Office of Title IX Compliance, as applicable.

 Honor Code Hearings